Jude Law: Family and relationships

 Law is the younger brother of Natasha Law, an illustrator and artist based in London.
 His parents live in Vaudelnay, France, where they run their own drama school and theatre.
-Law has been a supporter of the Premier League football club Tottenham Hotspur since 1981, a love which came from his grandfather Eric.
+Law has been a supporter of the Premier League football club Tottenham Hotspur (nicknamed "Spurs") since 1981, a love which came from his grandfather Eric.
 When asked whether acting on stage or supporting Spurs was more stressful, Law replied "Oh, supporting Spurs, undoubtedly!"

-On 2 September 1997, Law married actress Sadie Frost, whom he had met in 1992 on the set of Shopping.
+In 1997, Law married actress Sadie Frost, whom he had met in 1992 on the set of Shopping.
 They have three children, including Raff and Iris.
 On 29 October 2003, the couple divorced.

-While filming Alfie (2004) in late 2003, Law and co-star Sienna Miller began a relationship then became engaged in 2004.
+While filming Alfie in late 2003, Law and co-star Sienna Miller began a relationship, and became engaged in 2004.
 On 8 July 2005, Law issued a public apology to Miller for having an affair with his children's nanny.
 Miller and Law ended their relationship in November 2006.

-In 2008, Law was in a brief relationship with American model Samantha Burke, who gave birth to his fourth child in September 2009.
-His fifth child was born in 2015, to Catherine Harding.
-On 1 May 2019, he married his girlfriend Phillipa Coan.
-In September 2020, Law announced the birth of the couple's first child together, who is also his sixth.
-Their second child, and his seventh, was born in February 2023.
+In 2008, Law was in a brief relationship with American model Samantha Burke, who gave birth to his fourth child in 2009.

+In 2015, Law and Irish singer Catherine Harding welcomed a daughter, his fifth child, whose stepfather is Brazilian-born Italian footballer Jorginho.

+In 2019, Law married psychologist Phillipa Coan.
+They welcomed their first child (his sixth) in 2020 and their second (his seventh) in 2023.